src-d/go-log/README.md

 - `LOG_FIELDS`: Fields in JSON format to be included in all the loggers.
 - `LOG_FORCE_FORMAT`: If true the fact of being in a terminal or not is ignored.

+> By default the logging is disabled if go-log is being executed in tests.

 Usage
 -----